martinjc/cmt112-old/README.md

 # CMT112 - Web Application Development

+!> This is an archive and not the live site for the current course.
+This site relates to the module as it was in 18/19.
+If you are currently taking this module do not use this website.

 These pages contain the course notes, links, videos and reading for CMT112 - Web Application Development, an Autumn Semester 20 Credit Level 7 module in the School of Computer Science & Informatics at Cardiff University.

 [Latest Module Description](https://data.cardiff.ac.uk/legacy/grails/module/CMT112/18A.html)